Bankoga/golem/docs/term_keys.md

 - Dendrite: A one-way edge that collections resource production data from one or more other Pods.
 Can be configured to also read from other directly connected dendrites, and not just from Axons.
 - Spike: A real number between [0,1] that used by all synapses to determine the number of resources generated.
 The distance of the spike value from 1 represents the refreshedness/cooldown/fatigue/? of the resource production source, i.e. the axons level of fatigue.
 - Chemical State: Represents the cells internal environment which drives cell operations.
-- Synapses: A specific type of Port that forms between two edges at a specific address with different sources which determines the number of resources to be produced for collection in the reading edge.
+- Synapses: A specific type of Port that forms between two edges at a specific lineage with different sources which determines the number of resources to be produced for collection in the reading edge.
 By default, synapses can only form between axons, and dendrites.
 - Threshhold: The energy level required to generate resources at directly down-stream synapses.
 - ?: ?
 - ?: ?